rsandel94/MyCypressApp/README.md

 Confirming the test and my local server is accessed successfully I move on to the official tests.

 ![test0](pic1.PNG)
+Test case of connecting to the local server
 ### Test 1: The Name Field

 describe('The Name Field', () => {